israsecnet/israsecnet.github.io/_posts/2024-03-30-thm-valley-writeup.md

 ![website-screenshot](assets/img/writeupscreenshots/valley-14.png)
 We could use hashcat or john to try and crack this, but lets see if our favorite online site has them first.
 ![website-screenshot](assets/img/writeupscreenshots/valley-15.png)
-Here we have a set of credentials! *valley:liberty123* Let's see if they work on the box:
+Here we have a set of credentials! *valley:REDACTED* Let's see if they work on the box:
 ```terminal
 $ su valley